PieLabs/pie-website/content/docs/using/quick-start.md

 npm install -g pie
 ```

 > `npm` is included as part of the Node.js system.
-To use the command above you should first download and install node: https://nodejs.org/en/download/
+To use the command above you should first [download](http://nodejs.org/en/download/) and install node.

 ## Download the sample assessment item